 What are the causes of collagen reduction?

 Collagen provides our skin with the support it needs to stay firm, smooth and strong.
 When collagen is depleted our skin can loses volume and structure, leaving us with lines and wrinkles.
-There are a range of causes, but the good news is there are also options to improve collagen production!
-Check it below:
+There are a range of causes, but the good news is there are also options to stimulate collagen production!

 UV exposure causes pigmentation, and it only takes 5-7 minutes of exposure to stimulate Collagenase, an enzyme that destroys collagen, which results in sun damaged skin.
 A little sun exposure and a dose of Vitamin D can be good for us, but always remember to wear sunscreen.
 This will help protect your skin against environmental damage and ensure your skin looks its best in the future.